2025 AFL Women's All-Australian team

 The 2025 AFL Women's All-Australian team represents the best-performed players of the 2025 AFL Women's season.
-The team will be announced on 24 November 2025 as a complete women's Australian rules football team of 21 players.
+The team was announced on 24 November 2025 as a complete women's Australian rules football team of 21 players.

 Selection panel

 The selection panel for the 2025 AFL Women's All-Australian team consists of chairman Andrew Dillon, Gemma Bastiani, Jason Bennett, Laura Kane, Katie Loynes, Kate McCarthy, Erin Phillips, Eliza Reilly, Michael Whiting and Megan Waters.

 Initial squad

 The initial 42-woman All-Australian squad was announced on 6 November 2025.